kevinatrix15/system-solver-test/README.md

 * Solve the system Ax = y for y
 * Store A as either sparse or dense matrix
 * Write the solution (y) to a specified output file
+* Perform the matrix product C = AB (with A as either sparse or dense).